pbastowski/vue-todos/README.md

 ## See the project running

-In your cloned folder type this in at the shell prompt:
+In your cloned folder type this at the shell prompt:

 ```bash
 vue serve